 Of course, nothing can really answer the vague longing: it is there to flare up and attach itself to various specific longings and goad the animal on and on, never satisfied with the amount of safety and thriving its attained.
 The only adequate response to a never-ending vague longing is adequate insight into the Pure Love shining through all things: that infinite explosion of matchless joy swamps all emotional/bodily hiccups, including this underlying gnawing.
 With adequate wisdom, the vague longing becomes just another tool to help us navigate this world of mental- and physical-objects.
 We long for perfect safety, thriving, and decency; only spiritual insight can bring that to us blown-about-leaves, who must mind/body change and fail and perish, but who perhaps as Soullight are already infinitely safe, thriving and decent.

-Those of us who aren’t all that wise will sometimes pine for and even daydream collections of mental- and physical-objects that can be sketched up into a fantasy that at least starts to feel like some kind of an adequate response to the vague longing.
+Those of us who aren’t all that wise will sometimes pine for and even daydream collections of mental- and physical-objects that can be sketched up into fantasies that at least starts to feel like some kind of an adequate response to the vague longing.
 Mostly, we aim kind of low and spend a great portion of our lives imaging if we had this mate, that house, that career; we’d answer the vague longing and all would be well.
-That, of course, is just what the vague longing wants: to keep us chasing after specific longings until we’ve made and raised babies and otherwise succeed.
-However, if we throw in some measure of spiritual insight and OKness, the daydream can wander into the territory of Reality.
-Although not too far, since we’re still — at least in examples like this sketchbook just completed — focussed primarily on specific mental and physical objects; rather than on a push into the realm prior to specifics, where reigns the Light that passes but that does not necessarily refuse to meaningfully connect with human understanding.
+That, of course, is just what the vague longing wants: to keep us chasing after specific longings until we’ve made and raised babies and otherwise succeeded as mindless animal impulses.
+However, if we throw in some measure of spiritual insight and OKness, the daydream can roam into the territory of Reality.
+Although not too far if we’re still focussed primarily on specific mental and physical objects rather than on a push into the realm prior to specifics, where reigns the Light that passes but that does not necessarily refuse to meaningfully connect with human understanding.

-A close reading of this text will see many such fiddlings with and pokings at a man’s longings after infinite youth — both to be himself and to have, hold and delight.
+A close reading of this text will see many fiddlings with and pokings at a man’s longings after infinite youth — both staying youthful himself eternally possessing full-bloom femine beauty, before the skin tightens, the cracks set in, once upward-yearning flesh meanders downward.
 This is not an entirely unreasonable theme for a superhero story: invincible, never-ending youth is a given in the comic book genre.
-Batman is forever 30, built, square-jawed, and unstoppably virile.
-Villains may age and go homely, but heroes can’t.
+Batman is forever 30, built, square-jawed, and unstoppably virile and his love-interests are likewise time-frozen.
+Comic book villains may age and go homely, but heroes don’t.
 Furthermore, it could be reasonably maintained that remaining youthful is one way or another a common element in most people’s daydreams about “good enough”; which of course is a major theme in this book, and one that also makes sense for a contemplation of a genre about superheroes and their triumphs.

 As this is a work of fiction, we cannot speculate where the narrator is speaking for the author, nor even in what sense an “author” exists.
 We can, however speculate where the narrator is speaking for “himself” and this allows us some insight into the wisdom of the narrator.